bitovi/hatchify/doc/jsonapi/reading/sparse-fields/README.md

 # Specification

-The querystring of a request can include multiple parameters of the form `fields[type]=fieldName`.
+The querystring of a request can include multiple parameters of the form `fields[Type]=fieldName`.
 All parameters of that form are collected and parsed into an object like:

 ```
 fields: {